abhilashmuraleedharan/oai-5g-setup/README.md

 Keep the key file you downloaded in your user's `.ssh` folder and opt for X11 Forwarding in your SSH client (e.g., MobaXterm) before starting an SSH session.

 ### Initial Setup
-Once you have logged into the server using ssh, you can follow the installation steps give below.
+Once you have logged into your ubuntu server using ssh, you can follow the installation steps give below.

 ### Installation Steps